SM-62 Snark

 The Northrop SM-62 Snark was an early intercontinental range ground-launched cruise missile that could carry a W39 thermonuclear warhead.
 Though the Snark was in training by the United States Air Force's Strategic Air Command from 1958 through 1961, it was only deployed as an operational missile for less than a year during 1961.
 It represented an important step in weapons technology during the Cold War.
 The Snark was named by Jack Northrop and took its name from the author Lewis Carroll's character the "snark".
-The Snark was the only surface-to-surface cruise missile with such a long range that was ever deployed by the U.S. Air Force.
+The Snark was the longest range surface-to-surface cruise missile ever deployed by the U.S. Air Force.
 Following the deployment of ICBMs, the Snark was rendered obsolete, and it was removed from deployment in 1961.